 A swath of freezing rain was coming to glaze the central United States in a sheet of ice.
 The storm even earned itself a name- Jupiter.

-Fresh produce was clearing the shelves of the grocery stores, residents kept the salt or kitty litter close at hand, tarps and towels were bungeed over windshields, and fuel was stalked up to prepare for the potential power outage.
+Fresh produce was clearing the shelves of the grocery stores, residents kept the salt or kitty litter close at hand, tarps and towels were tied over windshields, and fuel was stalked up to prepare for the potential power outage.

 The National Weather Service began informing Lincoln weather stations of the upcoming storm, saying that one of this magnitude hasn’t hit Nebraska in 11 years.
 Although the dire forecasts for the looming storm proved severe enough to grace Nebraskan students everywhere with a snow day (or rather- ice day), I took the challenge of conquering those seriously slick residential streets and drove home for the extra day off.

 South of Lincoln, in the rural outskirts of the nearby town of Firth, country gravel roads were covered in thick slush from the previous day of constant drizzle.
-The absence of students making their way to school because of their day off left the soggy gravel untraveled and slippery.
+The absence of students making their way to school because of their day off left the wet gravel untraveled and slippery.
 Irrigation pivots stretched over the saturated and frozen fields.
 The temperature hadn’t quite returned to freezing yet, but it was well on its way.

 The first thing I did after safely arriving home?
 I set out to see Jupiter myself.

 The breeze was faint, the sun couldn’t quite break through the clouds, and everything around me was preserved in glass.
 Each mirror-like blade of prairie grass through the maroon color of my coat in every direction.
 Every exposed inch of grass, every exposed grove of bark- all had held their breath while they were gradually overtaken and consumed with ice.
 The world was showered with diamonds.